 Got a child who’s afraid of monsters at bedtime?
 Mix up a bottle of monster spray!
 It’s an easy and effective way to help young children conquer their night-time fears and insecurities.

 A while back, my Facebook followers and I were discussing parenting challenges.
 Not surprisingly, bedtime issues came up time and time again.
-One of the most common reasons, reported the parents, was because their children either feared the dark or were afraid of monsters or bad dreams.
+One of the most common problems parents asked about is what to do when your child is afraid of the dark or afraid of monsters at bedtime.

-Many other parents chimed in with strategies that had worked when their own children had faced similar fears at bedtime, and based on their suggestions I wrote a post with over 40 creative solutions for children’s night-time fears.
+Many other parents chimed in with strategies that worked for them with their own kids’ fears at bedtime, and based on their suggestions I wrote a post with over 40 creative solutions for children’s night-time fears.

 To make your monster spray, you’ll need: